XmingHsueh/STOP-G/README.md

 * problem dimension (d): a positive integer.
 * the number of source tasks (k): a positive integer.

-For more detailed explainations about the above six aspects, interested readers can refer to part A of the series.
 In this work, we name an STOP as F-T-xi-p-d-k, where F denotes the target family, T represents the transfer scenario, xi is the optimum coverage-related parameter, p represents the similarity distribution, d denotes the problem dimension, k is the number of source tasks.
 According to this naming rule, we specify the following 12 STOPs to form the benchmark suite,

 |Problem ID|Problem Specification|